-The following table summarizes the compensation paid or accrued by PACIFIC RETAIL for services rendered during the 1997 fiscal year to PACIFIC RETAIL's three most highly compensated executive officers who will continue as officers of REGENCY.
-The Chief Executive Officer and the two other most highly compensated executive officers of PACIFIC RETAIL will not be continuing as officers of REGENCY.
+The following table summarizes the compensation paid or accrued by Pacific Retail for services rendered during the 1997 fiscal year to Pacific Retail's three most highly compensated executive officers who will continue as officers of Regency.
+The Chief Executive Officer and one of the other most highly compensated executive officers of Pacific Retail will not be continuing as officers of Regency.